 At Westminster City School, we actively promote British values in the following ways:

 We encourage pupils and students to debate topics of interest and to make a meaningful contribution to our School.
 Our sixth formers, for example, take on leadership roles and responsibilities, while all pupils and students are regularly consulted (both formally and informally) on how our School may be improved.
-During national elections, we hold our own mock election, helping our young people go beyond the classroom to learn more about the British electoral system.
+During national elections, we hold our own mock elections, helping our young people go beyond the classroom to learn more about the British electoral system.